mbontrager/activity_recognition/codebook.md

 # Operations on Raw Data

 For this smaller dataset, the training and test datasets (561 variables measures on 20 and 10 subjects, respectively) were merged into one large dataset, and only fields including the mean and standard deviation were retained.
 This was done simply by retaining any variable with the strings "mean" or "std".
-Activity information was added in a human-readable format (e.g. "WALKING_UPSTAIRS") and subject information was added to every entry.
+Activity information was added in a human-readable format (e.g. "WALKING_UPSTAIRS") and subject information was added.

 This yielded 10,299 observations on 88 variables including the subject and activity information.
 Subsequently, the mean value for all of the 86 measurement variables (each mean and std dev) for each subject and for each activity was calculated to produce the final dataset.
 A brief explanation of the measurement variables (again obtained with the raw data set) follows:

-###Feature information from project `features_info.txt`
+##Feature information from project `features_info.txt`

 >The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
 >